0-Pierre/jellyseerr/README.md

 ### Upcoming Features

 - Translate existing email layout.
-- Add a new email layout to send it to an user when subscription expires.
+- Add a new email layout to send it to an user when subscription expires and is renewed.
 - Add popup for expired or never subscribed user to subscribe.
-- Add the fact that we allow request to the user only if he's subscribed or lifetime and remove it when expired.
 - Track Paypal email incoming when an user renew his subscription to automaticly change his subscription status to active.
 - Add confirmation message before rensend welcome email button actives.

 ### Completed Features

+- Add restriction system that will allow request for the user only if he's subscribed or lifetime and remove it when expired.
 - Add epsiode locale support in new slider.
 - Add resend welcome mail button.
 - Add a slider to view current plays.